yamunariver/Az104/README.md

+## You have an Azure subscription that contains a storage account named storage1.

+You need to provide storage1 with access to a partner organization.
+Access to storage1 must expire after 24 hours.

+What should you configure?

+Select only one answer.

+` `

+`a shared access signature (SAS)`

+`an access key`

+`Azure Content Delivery Network (CDN)`

+`lifecycle management`

+`A SAS provides secure delegated access to resources in a storage account.
+With a SAS, you have granular control over how a client can access data, including time restrictions.`

+`Access keys and Azure CDN provide permanent access to resources.
+They will require manual steps to remove access.
+Lifecycle management is not needed.`

 ## You create an Azure Storage account.

 You need to create a lifecycle management rule to move blobs to Cool storage if the blobs have not been used for 30 days.